TheJollyLaMa/AngelTokens/README.md

         just such an Angel!
     </p>
     <p>
-        Now when ever you want to mint tokens for an endeavor, just push your Angel Token Specifications into your Visual Portal with those sausages at the end of your wobbly appendages and make sure you have a plan on how to make them worht some.
+        Now, whenever you want to mint tokens for an endeavor, just push your Angel Token Specifications into your Visual Portal with those sausages at the end of your wobbly appendages and make sure you have a plan on how to make them worth something!
         Your an Angel, for Christ's sake.
 Now start acting like one!
 Make sure you can teleport the product to the Sprite's destination, and make sure the Sprite giving alms understands that's ALL THIS IS!
 Dont let them get confused.
 If the product cant get past the Filters caused by the Curse of Babel, IT's NOT YOUR FAULT ANGEL!.
-It's just part of the business of manifestation in troubling times!
+It's just part of the business of manifesting in troubling times!
     </p>
     <p> Recap:
             Your Mission, should you choose to accept, is to mint Angel tokens that will better the lives of your neighbors!
 Whatever it is you know how to create or produce - or if you want to help a neighbor create and produce, Better Yet!
 Sometimes, it's best just to help a neighbor collect and count their alms!
 They'll have to help you define an endeavor, of course. better get to it!
+Remember - be friendly and sustainable.
+No sense in manifesting anything that would kill the planet you've gotten it from ;)

     </p>
     <p>
         Now, Go Be an Angel!